YMCA NSW Youth Parliament

-The YMCA NSW Youth Parliament is an apolitical YMCA Youth Parliament program coordinated by the YMCA NSW, and acts as a platform for youth advocacy for 15-18 year olds.
-Participants spend time in committees developing bills and reports and then attend a week-long camp during which the legislation, reports and other motions are debated in the NSW Parliament.
-Bills passed by both houses are given Royal Assent by the Youth Governor and handed to the state Government and Opposition for consideration.
+The New South Wales Youth Parliament is an apolitical YMCA Youth Parliament program coordinated by the YMCA NSW, and acts as an advocacy platform for young people in New South Wales aged 15 to 18.
+Participants spend time in Committees developing mock Bills, which they debate during a week-long camp in the NSW Parliament.
+Bills are given Royal Assent by the Youth Governor and handed to the NSW Government and Opposition for consideration.

+Notable alumni of the program include Avani Dias, Adam Marshall and Chris Rath.

 Overview

-The YMCA NSW Youth Parliament is a YMCA sponsored youth model parliament programme.
+The New South Wales Youth Parliament is a YMCA—sponsored youth model parliament program.
 The program was first launched in 2002, attracting 32 participants representing regional teams from across New South Wales.
-The program has continued since and is in its 19th year.
-There is a YMCA youth parliament in every Australian State and Territory.
+The program has continued since and is in its 21st year.
+There is a YMCA Youth Parliament program in every Australian State and Territory.

-Young People aged 15–18 may apply for the program or seek selection from their local MP or MLC.
-Successful applicants are then sorted into committees according to their preferences and begin to create a bill or a report to amend an issue in NSW.
+Young people aged 15 to 18 may apply for the program or seek selection from their local MP or MLC.
+Successful applicants are then allocated committees according to their preferences and begin to create a Bill which focuses on a current issue in New South Wales.

-Participants represent their local Member of Parliament and meet during a weekend long training camp where they learn the workings of the 'bearpit' and how to create a bill or report.
-Youth MP's then spend time in the Legislative Assembly or the Legislative Council debating, amending and voting on bills and general motions, including Question Time.
-Approximately six pieces of YMCA NSW Youth Parliament legislation have been passed into NSW Law including the Domestic Violence Disclosure Scheme.
+Participants meet during a weekend—long training camp where they learn about the legislative process.
+Participants then spend time in the Legislative Assembly debating, amending and voting on Bills and general motions, including Question Time and a Matter of Public Importance.
+Approximately six pieces of Y NSW Youth Parliament legislation have been passed into NSW law, including the Domestic Violence Disclosure Scheme.